 To make sure you can safely take niacin and simvastatin at any dose, tell your doctor if you have any of these other conditions:

-- history of liver disease;
+- history of liver or kidney disease;

 - a thyroid disorder;